The transition period ended on 31 December 2020 and, under the EU-UK Trade and Cooperation Agreement, the way the UK trades with the EU has changed.

-Brexit’s going to change the way your shipments move, and we know it can be daunting or seem complicated – but our team have the relevant expertise needed, with years of experience, and we’re here to help you.
+Brexit has changed the way your shipments move, and we know it can be daunting or seem complicated – but our team have the relevant expertise needed, with years of experience, and we’re here to help you.

 You might have heard a bit about AEO before – it’s an accreditation from customs, who audit businesses and grant the status when they pass rigorous checks.
 This means our customs controls and supply chain security procedures are highly efficient, compliant and meet UK, EU and international best practice.